The Carthaginian Military Machine

 Battlefield Employment and Tactical Role

 The Carthaginians used elephants in three primary roles.
 First, as a shock weapon against enemy infantry, where the sheer presence of the animals could cause panic and disorder.
 Second, as a counter-cavalry tool, using the elephants to disrupt enemy horse formations that might threaten Carthaginian flanks.
+Horses that had not been trained to operate near elephants often panicked at the sight and smell of the animals, rendering enemy cavalry ineffective.
 Third, as a psychological weapon intended to demoralize inexperienced troops before the main engagement began.
+The sight of armored elephants advancing in formation, trumpeting and trampling everything in their path, could break the morale of even veteran soldiers.

 At the Battle of the Trebia River in 218 BC, Hannibal deployed his elephants as a breakthrough force against Roman infantry.
 The animals struck the Roman center at a critical moment, creating chaos that allowed Carthaginian cavalry to complete a double envelopment.
+The elephants attacked after the Romans had already crossed the freezing river and were exhausted and disorganized, making them especially vulnerable.
 At Zama in 202 BC, by contrast, Scipio Africanus had trained his legionaries to open lanes through which the elephants would pass harmlessly, neutralizing their impact.
+Scipio placed his infantry in columns with open spaces between them, allowing the elephants to charge through without breaking the Roman line.
+Once the elephants had passed through these gaps, Roman light troops and skirmishers attacked them from the sides, driving many of them back into the Carthaginian ranks.
 This evolution highlights how the Romans eventually adapted to the elephant threat, but it also demonstrates the extent to which Carthaginian planning forced the Romans to fundamentally change their tactics.

 The Art of Flexible Formations